Harshhrp2511/Chatbot-using-Gemma2/README.md

 # Chatbot Using Gemma2 (Ollama) 🤖💬

 A chatbot application powered by the Gemma2 model running on Ollama.
-The application includes user authentication (signup and login) and a simple chatbot interface.
+The application includes user authentication (signup and login) and a chatbot interface.

 ## Features ✨